 I made a total of five takeoffs and landings today.
 The air was like flying on butter.
 Smooooth.
 All good takeoffs and all good landings…besides that little bounce, but if no one else saw the bounce, did it really happen?
 I don’t think so.

 On a side note…I feel myself losing motivation.
 It may be the cloudy winter blues.
-I notice that right after I fly, I am really pumped up, but if there is a few days in between, I fizzle.
+I notice that right after I fly, I am really pumped up, but if there are a few days in between, I fizzle.
 I think perhaps the warm spring sunshine will get me back into shape.
 I know I want to do this, I just need to make some friends with other students and to start flying around with people.
 I am thinking of making some website schedule or something like that.
 Actually, I am going to push Donna to do this.

 12:30PM-1:30PM – Cross Country to GBR